Kotlin/kotlinx.coroutines/docs/flow.md

 example code, the exception still flows downstream.
 It will be delivered to further `onCompletion` operators and can be handled with a `catch` operator.

-#### Upstream exceptions only
+#### Successful completion

-Just like the [catch] operator, [onCompletion] only sees exceptions coming from upstream and does not see downstream exceptions.
-For example, run the following code:
+Another difference with [catch] operator is that [onCompletion] sees all exceptions and receives a `null` exception only on successful completion of the upstream flow (without cancellation or failure).

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">